Estimated reading time: 3 minutes

 People also have everyday routines at work.
 They chase deadlines and perform regular tasks and duties every day.
 All of this begs the question, “Wouldn’t it be great to break the everyday monotony?”
 If you own a small business, giving your employees a break from their established work hours, responsibilities, and productivity goals can help them relax and recharge their energy.
 One way to do this is by having a company event, which is an excellent perk for your employees.
 Learn three reasons to hold a company event in this Balboa Capital blog article.

 1. Rejuvenates employees.

 2. Strengthens cohesion.

 Company events can prevent this from happening and strengthen your team’s cohesion.
-A fun-filled event or outing will break down workplace barriers and allow your employees to mingle and get to know each other on a more personal level.
+A fun-filled event or outing will break down workplace barriers and allow your employees to mingle and get to know each other more personally.
 Events and outings can strengthen bonds, make your team feel like a cohesive unit, and improve your business’s overall operations.

 3. Improves morale.

 When employee morale is high, so too is employee production.
 That is because they are motivated and bought into your mission and goals.
-So perhaps the best time to reward your employees with a company event is when they are exceeding your expectations.
+So perhaps the best time to reward your employees with a company event is when they exceed your expectations.
 Imagine how happy and appreciative they will be when you give them a break from work.

 Company events should be part of your employee engagement strategy.
-For your events to be successful and well-received by employees, they need to be planned well in advance.
+For your events to be successful and well-received by employees, they must be planned well in advance.
 Do not wait until tough times or decreased morale to announce an event.